samkap/eleventy-netlify-boilerplate/posts/2018-01-29-no-you-go-a-new-must-listen-podcast.md

 ---
-title: No, You Go!: A new must-listen podcast
+title: No, You Go!
+A new must-listen podcast
 date: 2018-01-29T06:00:00.000Z
 tags:
 - podcasts
 - productivity
 - process

----

----
-title: Introducing Developurrs
-date: 2018-09-16 00:00:00 -5
-tags:
-- cats
-- dogs
-- interviews
-- design
-- development
-- diversity
-cover: /posts/developurrs.png

 ---
 Last week, a new podcast launched called [No, You Go](https://www.noyougoshow.com/), hosted by three AMAZING people, [Jenn Lukas](https://twitter.com/jennlukas), [Katel Ledû](https://twitter.com/theledu), and [Sara Wachter-Boettcher](https://twitter.com/sara_ann_marie).
 I am beyond honored that they reached out and asked me to contribute a clip for the first episode, which I gladly did. (*Note: They did not ask me to write about their podcast, but I’m going to because I’m really appreciate their message so far*).
 I shared tidbits below without spoiling anything, because you're going to have to pour yourself a glass of wine or tea, and enjoy the episodes on your own.